xaur/decred-news/guidelines.md

 This is an [open question](https://github.com/xaur/decred-news/issues/20).

-The current approach is subjective and informal: use the most well known handle to identify Decred community members, full names or handles for everyone else.
+The current approach is subjective and informal: use the most well known handle to identify Decred community members, use full names or handles for everyone else.

 ### How to give credit

-When to add credit to an accomplishment is an [open question](https://github.com/xaur/decred-news/issues/26).
+When to credit someone for an accomplishment is an [open question](https://github.com/xaur/decred-news/issues/26).

 There is no formal criteria at the moment.
 A lot of work is done each month.
 Adding credit to everything would overwhelm the reader.
-On the other hand, sometimes it feels right to give someone a shoutout.
+On the other hand, sometimes it feels right to give someone a shoutout, especially newcomers.
 Use your best judgement.

 When giving credit to multiple people sort the names alphabetically:

 > Thing X is released, credits to @alex, @maria and @sam

 Speaking of the credits for DJ production at the end of the issue, make sure to add everyone who contributed.
 There is no formal criteria at the moment.
-The informal criteria is: add people who _actively_ brought us something, opposed to content that DJ authors find and incorporate.
+The informal criteria is: add people who _actively_ brought us something, opposed to content found by DJ authors.

 ### Quotes

-Try to follow the standard format: `quoted text (source)`.
+Follow the standard format: `quoted text (source)`.

 Example formats: